dreamcatcher-tech/network/Inbox/2024-04-14 2042 latency between pierce watching.md

 The ultimate fallback is doing the db reads ourselves - by replicating the kv stores this might be sufficient ?

 If we wrote down with the head the oids of the changed paths, then this could greatly speed up lookups, and using db watching is more reliable than broadcast channels.

+We could race the broadcast db lookup method with doing it ourselves via direct db read.

+Replicated read regions might solve this problem with no extra code ?